 A major component to a cruise vacation is exploring and enjoying the ports of call your cruise ship will visit.
 With so many great activities and tours available on shore, you will definitely want to do it all without spending a fortune.

-Booking that tour that looks amazing does not mean you have to pay top dollar, so we have a few ways you can save money on cruise excursions.
+Booking that tour that looks amazing does not mean you have to pay top dollar, so we have a few ways you can save money on Royal Caribbean shore excursions.

 Make plans on your own

 The first place cruisers look for shore excursions is to book something with the cruise line.
 While there is nothing wrong with booking a tour through the cruise line, often this is the most expensive option.

 While booking a shore excursion through the cruise line comes with some advantages, such as the quality of the tour and guarantee to get back to the ship, booking a tour on your own provides far greater flexibility and money saving opportunities.

 Booking an independent excursion or tour guide usually will cost less than with the cruise line, since you can customize where you go and there is no "middle man" taking a cut of the cost.